objectionary/lints/src/main/resources/org/eolang/motives/misc/test-object-is-not-verb-in-singular.md

-# Test Object is not Verb in Singular
+# Test object isn't verb in singular

 Test object name should start with verb in singular form.